 Mt Coot-tha Forest

-Mt Coot-tha Forest is located a 15 minute drive west of Brisbane's CBD.
-Mt Coot-tha is a Brisbane icon forming a backdrop for the city and is cherished by the community for its many and varied values.
-It is Brisbane's largest natural area, with more than 1600 hectares of open eucalypt forest and rainforest gullies and creek lines.
+Mt Coot-tha Forest is 15 minutes drive west of Brisbane's CBD.
+Mt Coot-tha is a Brisbane icon forming a backdrop for the city and is Brisbane's largest natural area.
+There is more than 1600 hectares of open eucalypt forest and rainforest gullies and creek lines.
 Mt Coot-tha Forest adjoins the south-eastern section of D'Aguilar National Park.
 These two areas of up to 40,000 hectares of forest feature spectacular views, seasonal creeks and waterfalls.

 Access is from Sir Samuel Griffith Drive or Gap Creek Road, Mt Coot-tha.
 Limited parking is available.
 For public transport information visit the Translink website or phone 13 12 30.

-Mt Coot-tha Forest offers a variety of walking tracks (for pedestrian use only), as well as mountain bike trails (suitable for off-road cycling only) and some designated horse riding trails.
+Mt Coot-tha Forest offers a variety of walking tracks (for pedestrian use only), mountain bike trails (suitable for off-road cycling only) and some horse riding trails.

-Download the Mt Coot-tha track map (PDF - 10.83Mb) to see a map of the forest, track locations, grading and length of the tracks.
-Ensure you use the designated tracks.
-Remember to take care and give way to others on the trail.
-You can also find out more information about the mountain bike trails and their difficulty ratings.
+Download the Mt Coot-tha track map (PDF - 4.5Mb) to see a map of the forest, track locations, grading and length of the tracks.
+Ensure you use the designated tracks and give way to others on the trail.
+You can find out more information about the mountain bike trails and their difficulty ratings.

-Alternatively, you can download the accessible version of the Mt Coot-tha track information (Word - 94kb).
+Alternatively, you can download the accessible version of the Mt Coot-tha track information (Word - 92kb).

-Some sections may be closed on occasion for fire management or maintenance purposes.
-For your safety please follow signage or follow Council officer directions.
+Some sections are closed on occasion for fire management or maintenance purposes.
+For your safety follow signage or Council officer directions.

 Visitors to the reserve have access to picnic facilities, barbecues and toilets throughout the nine different picnic areas.
-From the Mt Coot-tha Lookout, Sir Samuel Griffith Drive, you can enjoy sweeping views of the city, Moreton Bay, Stradbroke Island and the southern ranges.
-The lookout also has a restaurant, cafe and gift shop.
+From the Mt Coot-tha Lookout at Sir Samuel Griffith Drive, you can views the city, Moreton Bay, Stradbroke Island and southern ranges.
+The lookout has a restaurant, cafe and gift shop.

 Mt Coot-tha Forest has nine picnic areas.
 Access is restricted at J.C.
 Slaughter Falls and the Simpson Falls picnic areas each night from 7pm to 6am.